Skip to main content

 Tip:

 InterSystems IRIS® data platform also provides specialized business service classes that use this adapter, and one of those might be suitable for your needs.
 If so, no programming would be needed.
-See Connectivity Options.
+See Business Host Classes That Use HTTP and SOAP Adapters.

 Overall Behavior